microsoft/ApplicationInsights-JS/API-reference.md

 `authenticatedUserId` | An id that uniquely identifies a user of your app.
 No spaces, comma, semicolon, equals or vertical bar.
 `accountId` | An optional account id, if your app groups users into accounts.
 No spaces, comma, semicolon, equals or vertical bar.

 In the portal, this will add to the count of authenticated users.
-Authenticated users provide a more reliable count of the number of real users than the count of anonymous users, which depends on cookies.
+Authenticated users provide a more reliable count of the number of real users than the count of anonymous users.

+The authenticated user id will be available as part of the context of the telemetry sent to the portal, so that you can filter and search on it.
+It will also be saved as a cookie and sent to the server, where the server SDK (if installed) will attach it to server telemetry.

 ### clearAuthenticatedUserContext

     clearAuthenticatedUserContext ()

-Clears the authenticated user id and the account id from the user context.
+Clears the authenticated user id and the account id from the user context, and clears the associated cookie.

 ### config